The suitability of a concrete for any task is initially assessed whilst that concrete is still in its freshly mixed state before setting occurs:

 - Vebe test: for concretes that are not workable in the normal sense, the test uses integral vibration.

-Fresh density, compactability and bleeding can all be measured.
+Fresh density, compactibility and bleeding can all be measured.

-From Quality Control and Mix Design assessment to Admixture testing, Sandberg is able to carry out a comprehensive range of fresh concrete tests.
+From Quality Control and Mix Design assessment to Admixture testing, Sandberg can carry out a comprehensive range of fresh concrete tests.